Punctured logarithmic maps: Introduction

 Another interesting related fact is the interpretation of punctured invariants as structure coefficients in some versions of symplectic cohomology.
 Thus punctured invariants provide an algebraic-geometric path to computing otherwise hard to compute symplectic invariants.
 See \cite{Seidel, Pascaleff, Arguez, GanatraPomerleano1, GanatraPomerleano2} for some steps in this direction.

 The third motivation is from work of the second author on the logarithmic gauged linear sigma model.
-In the upcoming paper \cite{CJR20P}, punctured maps are shown to be the key for computing the invariants of the logarithmic gauged linear sigma model of \cite{CJR19P}.
-This provides the geometric foundation for calculating higher genus invariants of quintic $3$-folds \cite{GJR17P, GJR18P}, and for proving Conjecture A.1 of \cite{PPZ16P} on the cycle of holomorphic differentials \cite{CJRS20P}.
+In the papers \cite{CJR20P, CJR21P}, punctured maps are shown to be a key for computing the invariants of the logarithmic gauged linear sigma model of \cite{CJR19P}.\footnote{In \cite{CJR20P}, punctured maps to a smooth boundary divisor with extra structure called R-maps, are studied.
+The moduli of punctured maps provide different virtually birational models over which effective formulas for computing higher genus Gromov-Witten invariants hold \cite{CJR21P}.
+These crucial virtually birational models do not exist as moduli of rubber maps with expansions \cite{JunLi2, GV05}.} This provides the geometric foundation for calculating higher genus invariants of quintic $3$-folds \cite{GJR17P, GJR18P}, and for proving Conjecture A.1 of \cite{PPZ16P} on the cycle of holomorphic differentials \cite{CJRS20P}.